khadijabaffa/Khadija/docs/source/home_page.rst

 The maintenance section describes how the software achieves its functionality and how developers can maintain and extend it:

 - **Code Structure:**

   - `home_page.dart`: This file contains the implementation of the home page UI and logic.
 It includes methods to sign out users and notify about expired ingredients.

   - `food_notifications/notifications.dart`: This file manages the display and handling of the apps notifications.
 It includes functionality for retrieving and presenting notification data to users.

   - `components/app_draw.dart`: Implements the application drawer component, providing navigation options and sign-out functionality.

   - `components/video_player.dart`:  Implements the video player widget used to play the introductory video.

 - **Functionality:**

   - **Navigation:** The app drawer allows users to navigate to different sections of the application, while the introductory video provides an overview of the application's features.

   - **Notification Handling:** The `NotificationManager` class handles notification logic, including removing expired ingredients and warning about system inefficiencies.

   - **Content Display:** The home page displays the application logo, welcome message, and options to watch the introductory video or take further actions.
-  - **Error Handling:**
-    - Error handling mechanisms are implemented to handle potential issues gracefully, such as network errors when fetching notification data or playback errors during video streaming.
-  - **Security Considerations:**
-    - Security measures are applied to ensure the integrity and confidentiality of user data, including proper authentication and authorization mechanisms when accessing sensitive information or features.